 gain exclusive rights to an intelligence software tool called IntelTrak, developed by PSSI principals, that tracks and visually maps all Russian and Chinese transactions globally on a daily basis with data going back 6 years;

 partner with NATO over the past 15 years in the convening of a NATO Summer School for highly-qualified graduate students from roughly a dozen countries annually;

 establish an affiliate organization in Washington D.C., PSSI Washington in 2006, that is a designated tax-exempt 501(c)(3) – the first of its kind for a Czech security-oriented public policy group;

 Sponsor, along with Charles University, two Ph.D. scholarships at the University (one in Economic and Financial Statecraft and the other in Space Security); and

 Create a Cyber Security Academy that meets annually to hear from luminaries in this burgeoning field.

-As we go forward, we will continue to benefit from the extraordinary backgrounds and skill sets of our distinguished International Advisory Board and Executive Committee members as well as the innovative ideas and recommendations of our many generous supporters and donors.
+As we go forward, we will continue to benefit from the innovative ideas and recommendations of our many generous supporters and donors.
 Although our mission is clear, PSSI prides itself in maintaining an open architecture that permits us to address promptly breaking developments in the global security environment and make the necessary programmatic adjustments to do so.
 We welcome and respect a wide spectrum of views and opinions in the area of security policy, while remaining committed to our underlying philosophy of „Peace through Strength“.